smarr/are-we-fast-yet/docs/guidelines.md

 ### C++

-With C++, we add support for the first language that does not have garbage collection, which comes with a new dimension of issues to be considered.
+With C++, we added support for the first language that does not have garbage collection, which comes with a new dimension of issues to be considered.

 Explicit Memory Management Rules: